Banana, Cinnamon and Matcha Breakfast Smoothie for Morning Energy

-- 1 teaspoon of matcha green tea.
+- 1 teaspoon of organic matcha green tea.

 - 1 tablespoon of coconut oil.

 - Healthy milk of your choice such as half coconut milk and half water, hemp milk, almond milk or kefir.

-- To begin, peel and break up your banana and throw it in along with your whey, matcha, cinnamon and coconut oil.
+- To begin, peel and break up your banana and throw it into your blender.

 - Top up your blender jug to about two fifths up with your coconut water.

-When to Drink This Energy Smoothie
+When to Drink This Green Smoothie for More Energy